-The name of the shelter – "Ravana Chhaya” – can be explained in different ways – while direct translation is “shadow of Ravana" (mythical, influential negative hero in Ramayana), in Orissa this means also a specific performance by shadow puppets.
+The name of the shelter – “Ravan Chhaya” – can be explained in different ways – while direct translation is “shadow of Ravana” (a mythical, influential negative character in Ramayana), in Odisha, this means also a specific performance by shadow puppets.

-Shelter has been formed by two giant granite boulders – the larger one leaning over the somewhat smaller one and forming a wedge-shaped gap between.
+The shelter has been formed by two giant granite boulders – the larger one leaning over the somewhat smaller one and forming a wedge-shaped gap between.
 This gap is up to 6.7 m high and 4.7 m deep.
-It provides deep shade what certainly has helped to preserve the valuable artwork.
+It provides a deep shade which certainly has helped to preserve the valuable artwork.

 Values of history

 This cave seems to be well known to people well before the painting appeared in it – thus, for example, it has been used by Shiva ascetics around the 4th – 6th century AD.
 Their object of worship was Mukhalinga (Mukha Linga) – linga with four faces of Shiva, still located in Sitabinji.
-This Mukhalinga is referred in nearby inscriptions – these inscriptions serve as a proof that Shaivaism was dominant in Orissa already by the 5th century AD.
+This Mukhalinga is referred to in nearby inscriptions – these inscriptions serve as proof that Shaivism was dominant in Odisha already by the 5th century AD.

-The site contains fragments of brick from unidentified structure as well – these remnants contain Pali inscriptions.
-There are reported finds of Kushan coins and soapstone figurine as well – thus once upon a time Sitabinji may have been a lively and active place.
+The site contains fragments of brick from an unidentified structure as well – these remnants contain Pali inscriptions.
+There are reported finds of Kushan coins and soapstone figurine as well – thus once upon a time, Sitabinji may have been a lively and active place.

-Not too far from this site there are rock shelters with much older drawings from Mesolithic period.
-This artwork sometimes is referred as “paintings of Sitabinji” as well.
+Not too far from this site, there are rock shelters with much older drawings from the Mesolithic period.
+This artwork sometimes is referred to as “paintings of Sitabinji” as well.

-This drawing seems to have rather little in common with Hindu religion.
-It shows royal procession – royal figure seated on elephant and with a sword in hand, followed by an attendant women.
-A band of footmen lead this procession, then follow horsemen and a dancing women.
+This drawing seems to have rather little in common with the Hindu religion.
+It shows a royal procession – a royal figure seated on an elephant and with a sword in hand, followed by the attendant woman.
+A band of footmen lead this procession, then follow horsemen and dancing women.

-The theme has led to theory that this shelter was a royal hunting retreat.
+The theme has led to the theory that this shelter was a royal hunting retreat.

 Below the painting there is a line of painted writing in Sanskrit from the 7th century – it reads the name of the king as Maharaja Sri Disabhanja.

-This king could be the earliest Bhanja king – Bhanja dynasty started to rule in Orissa around the 4th – 5th century AD.
+This king could be the earliest Bhanja king – the Bhanja dynasty started to rule in Odisha around the 4th – 5th century AD.

-In order to protect the painting from water there has been chiseled a protective groove above the painting.
-Unfortunately the lower part of painting is lost – attesting that it was wise to locate such artwork well above the reach of general visitors.
+In order to protect the painting from the water, there has been chiseled a protective groove above the painting.
+Unfortunately, the lower part of the painting is lost – attesting that it was wise to locate such artwork well above the reach of general visitors.